 What is Chakrasana

-Chakrasana is best yoga asana pose for stress relief and peaceful mind.
-Chakrasana or Wheel Pose is one of the yoga pose to balance the Chakras in human subtle body.
-To get the stress relief life yoga student join yoga teacher training centre in Rishikesh and learn different types of yoga asana to acquire the peaceful mind.
+Chakrasana is the best yoga asana pose for stress relief and peaceful mind.
+Chakrasana or Wheel Pose is one of the yoga poses to balance the Chakras in the human subtle body.
+To get the stress relief life yoga student join yoga teacher training center in Rishikesh and learn different types of yoga asana to acquire a peaceful mind.
 In this chakrasana, a person lies down flat on the ground and then raises his body upwards.
 Here, we are sharing the step by step process for how to do Chakrasana, precautions and chakrasana benefits.

 Tips for Yoga Beginners to do Chakrasana

 For beginners, this pose can be quite challenging, so they ensure that their body has enough flexibility to perform this chakrasana.
 To perform this asana, you always try some simple poses to improve the flexibility of the pose and gaining the steadiness and flexibility.
 When you try to do this asana, you will find your feet and knees splaying as you lift your body to assume this pose.
 And so it will lean to compress your lower back.